Skip to main content

 3. Once it is done, you will get a file that ends with .mobiledevicepairing.

 4. Transfer this file to your device using iTunes, or any other method.
+Zipping the file before sending it off is the best way to ensure the pairing file won't break during transport.

 • Transferring using cloud storage may change the file's extension (most likely turning into a .txt file), so be careful.
 It is also possible to change the extension to .plist for use with older SideStore versions, like 0.1.1.